NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_damage_and_mitigation.md

 For example, a piercing attack could include a tag that prevents armor mitigation, while still allowing other stages in the pipeline to run.

+### Mitigation Attributes

+Mitigation classes may need to access certain **Gameplay Attributes** to evaluate mitigation outcomes.
+These are available in the `AttributeSnapshot` property, from the `FDamageCalculationInput` struct, provided as parameter to each mitigation class.

+When the **Ninja Combat Attribute Set** prepares the Damage Calculation Input, it searches for all **Attribute Sets** associated with the Ability System Component, looking for instances implementing `CombatMitigationAttributeSetInterface`.

+These Attribute Sets provide their mitigation attributes via `GetAttributesRelevantForDamageMitigation`.
+Attributes returned by this function will be available in the mitigation struct.

 ## Damage Data

 The **Damage Data Asset** configures what happens after damage has been resolved.